 Hiring a professional is recommended.
 Many people are tempted to use bleach to clean black mold from their walls, but this can cause a variety of problems.
 Bleach often removes the color of mold, making it almost invisible.
 While the walls may look clean, they are still moldy and can cause health issues.

-How to remove mold from walls?
+-to-remove-mold-from-walls">How to remove mold from walls?

 When talking about the best way to remove it and the best way to prevent it, it is essential that you understand the answers to your questions depends on what part of the wall it is growing on and what type of material the wall is made of.
 For example, dealing with it on a concrete brick wall in the basement is much different than how you would deal with mold growing on and/or inside of an area made from drywall.